Chart Color Schemes

 Infrastructure

-Hackham has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Hackham has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the area.
-Key projects include Onkaparinga Heights, Noarlunga Hospital Expansion, Noarlunga Master Planning Housing Project, and Noarlunga Residential Development.
-The following list details those most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified five major projects potentially impacting the area.
+Key initiatives include Onkaparinga Heights project, Noarlunga Hospital Expansion (commencing 2018), Noarlunga Master Planning Housing Project (expected completion 2025), and Noarlunga Residential Development (commencement date unknown).

 Professional plan users can use the search below to filter and access additional projects.